Meet the 78-year-old bringing authentically Filipino care to Sacramento-area seniors

 After earning her CNA certification, she worked in that capacity for the hospital for the next 19 years, experiencing the many varied aspects of patient care.

-By 2012, she'd saved up enough to go out on her own, setting up an assisted living facility in Folsom, some 10 miles east of El Dorado, where Hillcrest Care started business two years later.
+By 2012, she'd saved up enough to go out on her own, setting up an assisted living facility in Folsom, some 10 miles east of El Dorado Hills, where Hillcrest Care started business two years later.

-She opted to move to El Dorado but eventually shuttered the Folsom location.
+She opted to move to El Dorado Hills but eventually shuttered the Folsom location.

 Perez's concern for those under her charge is emblematic of a serious challenge facing America's health care industry: caring for the country's rapidly aging population.